-Learning about Hanukkah in your homeschool is a fun way for your children to learn about history, geography, cooking, other cultures (if you are not Jewish), and more!
+Learn about Hanukkah in your homeschool with this fun unit study.
+Your children will learn about history, geography, cooking, other cultures (if you are not Jewish), and more!

 Hanukkah is a minor Jewish holiday that typically takes place in December.
 It is also known as the Festival of Rededication or the Festival of Lights.
 It lasts for eight days and celebrates the Jewish people recapturing the Temple of Jerusalem from the Syrian Greeks in 164 BCE.
 (Read to the end for a list of Hanukkah dates for the next several years.)

-Check out more of the history below plus fun videos, recipes, books, and games!
+Learn about Hanukkah with the fun videos, recipes, books, and games below!
 Download the printable pages to check your children’s learning and have some fun with a word scramble and following directions activities.

 (Note: This post contains affiliate links for your convenience.
 Click here to read our full disclosure.)